Dynamic Basis Function Interpolation for Adaptive In Situ Data Integration in Ocean Modeling: Appendix

 Then combining Equations \ref{DMD modes}, \ref{DMD Dynamics} and \ref{DMD init} we see that

 Hence, we have represented the state of the system in terms of a DMD mode expansion with temporal evolution on the DMD eigenvalues.
-The time series $\{(\lambda_j^t b_j)_{t=1}^T\}_{j=1}^M$ are referred to as the \textbf{DMD dynamics} for the $j$'th mode $\psi_j$.
+The time series $V_{t,j}:=\lambda_j^t b_j$ for $t=1,\dots T$ and $j=1,\dots M$ are referred to as the \textbf{DMD dynamics} for the $j$'th mode $u_j$.
+Figure \ref{fig:dmd_modes} plots example spatial modes $u_j$ of a DMD decomposition for the MPAS-O dataset over the Atlantic Ocean between latitudes $15^\circ-55^\circ$~N and longitudes $260^\circ-20^\circ$~E.